 Fast-forward ten years: Brittany is now in her early thirties.
 Her career has progressed and her income has grown.
-She has paid off her student loan and has begun to save for retirement and perhaps a down payment on a house.
+She has graduated with her after degree in nursing and has paid off her student loans.
+She has also begun to save for retirement and for a down payment on a house.